 The Company's future financial performance is dependent on many external factors.
 The Company expects that any revenues it may earn from its operations in the future will be from the sale of minerals.
 Both prices and markets for metals and minerals are cyclical, difficult to predict, volatile, subject to government price fixing and controls and affected by changes in domestic and international, political, social and economic environments.
 In addition, the availability and cost of funds for exploration, development and production costs are difficult to predict.
 These changes in events could materially affect the financial performance of the Company.

 The Company invests its cash balances in term deposits with Canadian banks.

 OUTSTANDING SHARE DATA

-As at September 30, 2017 and the date of this MD&A, the Company had 134,604,873 and 136,779,873 common shares issued and outstanding, respectively.
+At December 31, 2017 and March 31, 2017, respectively, the Company had 136,779,873 and 134,604,873 common shares issued and outstanding.